 If you slip and fall in a public place such as a store or restaurant, try to do as much as you can to document the event while you are still at the scene.
 We suggest you do the following:

-- Shoot some photos or video of the scene.
-Do this as soon as possible after your fall – before anyone has a chance to clear away the hazard that caused you to slip.
+- Shoot some photos or video of the scene: Do this as soon as possible after your fall before anyone clears away the hazard that caused you to slip.
 Photos and video are powerful evidence that will plainly show why you fell.
-Also take photos of your injuries.
+Also, take photos of your injuries for evidence.

-- Go to the doctor or emergency room.
-Even if you think your injuries will heal on their own, get a full evaluation from a doctor.
+- Go to the doctor or emergency room: Even if you think your injuries will heal on their own, get a full evaluation from a doctor.
 Many slip and fall injuries seem more minor than they really are, and they can get worse over time if you don’t get treatment.
-In addition, when you go to the doctor, you show that you knew right away that your injuries were serious.
+Additionally, going to the doctor shows you knew right away that your injuries were serious.
 This makes it hard for an insurance company to claim that you weren’t really hurt.

 Macon Slip and Fall Injury Lawyer Near Me 404-400-4000

 Can I Recover Money if I Fell at a Friend’s House?

 Yes, you can recover all your costs and damages, no matter where you fell.
 But if you fell at the home of a friend, relative or neighbor, you may have second thoughts about bringing a claim.
 We know you don’t want to upset a friend or damage your relationship.